 Raise your glasses to celebrate the life of RIMROCKS HONOR THIS.
-Many of us have had a dog of a life time.
+Many of us have had a dog of a lifetime.
 Honor was that and so much more.
 Honor passed on all the traits we long for in a hunting companion.
-She was a dog that produced many dogs of a life time.
+She was a dog that produced many dogs for a lifetime.
 As the mother of 3 versatile champions and grandmother to a forth it shows just how high she raised the bar.
-She earned a position as a guide dog at some of the most prestige clubs in the Eastern United States.
-In her career she pursued a variety of species from upland game to waterfowl and hare.
+She earned a position as a guide dog at some of the most prestigious clubs in the Eastern United States.
+In her career, she pursued a variety of species from upland game to waterfowl and hare.
 Honor’s true passion was in the grouse woods.
 While hunting she moved with speed and grace that made the king of game birds freeze enabling me to get a shot.
 Her marking and retrieving ability made her a vital part of conservation.
 Our last hunt will always remain in my memories.
-Honor tracked a covey of Hungarian partridge through sparse cover at the edge of corn field.
+Honor tracked a covey of Hungarian partridge through sparse cover at the edge of a cornfield.
 She ever so cautiously went on point and allowed us to harvest two of these most precious birds.
 She gladly did everything that was asked of her.
 Her presence will be greatly be missed.
 I can still hear the thump of her tail whenever I was close, as she laid motionless on her bed.
 We had an emotional and mental bond that leaves a large empty space in my heart.
 Honor, say hello to your mother Kadydid and be ready to take to the grouse woods when we see each other again.

 How blessed I was to share 16 1/2 years with not only a friend but a faithful companion.
 On December 19, 2014, I provided safe passage for Katydid to her next hunting cover.
 She will join up with her old hunting buddies, Jake, Spec and her son Storm.

 She was my first hunting dog.
-She taught me more then I could imagined.
-In her gentle way she taught me to be a hunter by taking me to covers that produced game.
+She taught me more then I could imagine.
+In her gentle way, she taught me to be a hunter by taking me to covers that produced game.
 Over the years she produced many first grouse and woodcock harvests for those that had the pleasure to hunt over her.

 GOODBYE and THANK YOU!